haub94/NFTW/README.md

 ## 🔧 Building

 To create a production version of your app:
-(❗❗test this for every merge request❗❗)
+(❗❗test this before merge request❗❗)

 ```
 npm run build